numtide/treefmt/README.md

     treefmt [FLAGS] [OPTIONS] [paths]...

 FLAGS:
-    -h, --help       Prints help information
+        --clear-cache    Clear the evaluation cache.
+Use in case the cache is not precise enough -h, --help           Prints help information
         --init           Create a new treefmt.toml
-    -q, --quiet      No output printed to stdout
-    -V, --version    Prints version information
+    -q, --quiet          No output printed to stdout -V, --version        Prints version information
     -v, --verbose        Log verbosity is based off the number of v used

 OPTIONS:
         --log-level <log-level>    The maximum level of messages that should be logged by treefmt. [possible values: info, warn, error] [default: debug]
-    -C <work-dir>                  Run as if treefmt was started in <work-dir> instead of the current working directory [default: .]
+        --tree-root <tree-root>    Set the location of the tree root.
+Defaults to the location of the treefmt.toml file -C <work-dir>                  Run as if treefmt was started in <work-dir> instead of the current working directory [default: .]